 After death from hanging, the body was decapitated and the head was placed on a sword.
 This then was fixed to a wall in a public place near the jail and where the head was left to decay for 20 years.
 The headless body was harnessed to a horse and dragged through the streets of Clonmel.
 Having completed this ignoble procession, Fr.
-Sheehy’s body was made available to his Clogheen parishioners who gave him a respectful burial in Shanrahan cemetery just outside the town.
+Sheehy’s body was made available to his Clogheen parishioners who gave him a respectful burial in Shandrahan cemetery a little away from the village.

 Nicholas Sheehy was born in 1728 and his father, Francis Sheehy, was a native of Dromcollogher, Co.
 Limerick.
 This is where he grew up with his brothers Brian, William and Roger before seeking his independence by acquiring an estate in Glenaneiry, near the picturesque Nire valley at the foot of the Comeragh Mountains in Co.
 Waterford.
 Having settled there, Francis married a member of the Power family of Bawnfune outside Clonmel.
 This family were respected not because of their social standing and wealth but because of their consideration and generosity to poor, needy peasant country folk.